MartinEekGerhardsen/RansacLib/README.md

 ## Installation
 RansacLib is header-only library, so no compilation is required.
 If you want to use the library in your project, simply include the directory into which you installed the library (such that `RansacLib/ransac.h` can be found from the path).

-Besides the actual library, we also provide examples that illustrate how to use RansacLib.
-These examples can be found in the `examples` subdirectory.
-They require compilation, which can easily be done via CMake:
+It can also be installed:

 ```
 mkdir build
 cd build/
-cmake -DCMAKE_PREFIX_PATH=/path/to/poselib/_install/lib/cmake/PoseLib ../
+cmake .. -DCMAKE_INSTALL_PREFIX:PATH=/your/installation/path
-make
+cmake --build . --config Release --target -- -j $(nproc)
 ```
 We currently provide three examples:
 * `line_estimation` shows how to implement a solver for 2D line fitting and integrate it into RansacLib.